isabel-ruigrok-art/isabel-ruigrok-art.github.io/source/homepage/about.md

 My name is Isabel Ruigrok and I am an artist based in The Netherlands.
-I am seventeen years old and currently in my second year of studying at HKU Fine Art.
+I am eighteen years old and currently in my second year of studying at HKU Fine Art.

 I like painting with loose dancing brush strokes and imagining the world of the painting I'm working on.
 I like when things have stories, and where craftsmanship tells them.